MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 In your project, when the WebView2 control navigates to a URL, it displays the URL in the address bar and alerts the user of the URL displayed in the WebView2 control.

-1. In the `Form1.cs` file, update the constructor and create an `InitializeAsync` function to match the following code snippet:
+1. In the `Form1.cs` file, update the constructor and create an `InitializeAsync` function to match the following code:

     ```csharp
     public Form1()